Art & Design

 - to develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space;

-- about the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines and making links to their own work.
+- about the work of artists, craft makers and designers.
+Describing the differences and similarities between different practices and disciplines and making links to their work.

 Key stage 2